How to Spring Clean Your Portfolio

 "If your goals have changed, it is likely that your investments need to be adjusted too," says Lisa Westermark, senior vice president and co-founder of Beverly Hills Private Wealth.
 "For example, if you decide that you want to retire sooner than planned, that will adjust the time horizon for your goal, which impacts the risk tolerance of your portfolio."

-If you have ambitious long-term goals, you may need to lean heavily on riskier securities like equities.
+If you have ambitious long-term goals, you may need to lean heavily on riskier securities like stocks.
 Meanwhile, if your goals are more modest or within the next five to 10 years, you should consider more conservative investments that won't overexpose you to the risk of loss when you need to withdraw your money.
+Bonds and high-quality dividend stocks often fall into this category.

 Sometimes, despite your best efforts to follow the care instructions, clothes stretch out.
 Investments can stretch beyond their intended bounds, too.
-As great as it may feel to see overachievers in your portfolio, holding onto winners can lead to overconcentration, which can push the risk level of your portfolio higher than intended.
+It's certainly a great feeling to see overachievers in your portfolio.
+But holding onto winners can lead to overconcentration, which can push the risk level of your portfolio higher than intended.

-To spring clean your portfolio, you need to pare back your winners so you can reinvest in your less stretched-out investments.
+To spring clean your portfolio, think about paring back your winners so you can reinvest in your less stretched-out investments.
 In other words: Sell enough of your outsized investments to bring them back in line with your intended allocation and use the proceeds to buy more of the underperforming investments to bring them back up to the size you intended them to be.

 If taxes are a concern, you can gift stock that has appreciated in value to charity to avoid having to take the gain yourself.